Oklahoma Home Health Care Agencies

 Cost of Oklahoma Home Care

-The monthly base rate for Oklahoma home care is typically lower when compared to neighboring states.
+The monthly base rate for Oklahoma home care is typically higher when compared to neighboring states.
 Oklahoma is also less expensive compared to the national average.

 Monthly Costs Compared to Neighboring States

 Oklahoma Home Care ServicesAll agencies must be licensed by the State Department of Health to do business in Oklahoma.
 An agency does not have to be Medicare certified unless it receives payment from Medicare.
 The Oklahoma Bar Association recommends that seniors should, in choosing among available home care providers, look for some of these things: